cdstanford/aoc2021/README.md

 # aoc2021
-Advent of Code 2021 solutions
+Advent of Code 2021 solutions in Rust.